abinalexpothen/map-my-world/README.md

-# where-am-i
+# map-my-world

-This is the third project in a series of projects within the Udacity Robotics Software Engineer Nanodegree program.
-In this project, adaptive montecarlo localization (amcl) is used to localize a skid-steer robot with laser scanner in a known map of the world.
+This is the fourth project in a series of projects within the Udacity Robotics Software Engineer Nanodegree program.
+In this project, RTAB-map is used to map the world.

 Particle distribution at **initialization** of the world and the amcl package:
 ![rviz_screenshot_2021_09_15-23_46_02](https://user-images.githubusercontent.com/23329551/133546679-843b4c1b-3077-4cc7-993a-9ec76a84f8ad.png)